 The module will bind to the AD server with the bind username and password.
 It will request a search of the full tree below the base object, with full dereferencing.
 The filter is for "samaccountname" equal to the username offered to Jarvis for this login attempt.

-If the "group\lookup" is configured as "memberOf" we also ask the search to tell us of all "memberOf" attributes for the user.
+We ask the search to tell us of all "memberOf" attributes for this group.